blowb/blowb-doc/intro.rst

 these free software more integrally than each individual server software's own document.

 This document consists of instructions to set up a relatively comprehensive set of Internet services using existing free software for you, your family and/or your organization.
+Basic knowledge of GNU/Linux (or a different POSIX system such as OS X, FreeBSD) command line is required.
+Server setup knowledge is recommended but not required. you should be able to set up an integrated system running multiple server software following this document, but you can also use this document as a reference if you follow a different document to set up some of the software mentioned in this document.

 .. _free software: https://www.gnu.org/philosophy/free-sw.html